Dublovice: Administrative division

+Etymology

+The initial name of Dublovice was Dúdlebci, meaning "people from Dúdleby".
+During the 14th century, the name evolved from Dúdlebci to Dúdlebice and then to Dublovice.

 Geography

 Dublovice is located about 25 km east of Příbram and 38 km south of Prague.
 It lies in the Benešov Uplands.
 The highest point is the hill Lipina at 471 m above sea level.
 The area is rich in fishponds.
 In the northwest, the municipal border is formed by the Slapy Reservoir, built on the Vltava River.

 History

 The first written mention of Dublovice is from 1228, when the village was donated to the St. George's Convent in Prague.
 From 1326 to the second half of the 15th century, most of the area was owned by the Rosenberg family.
 The Rosenbergs were then forced to sell it to the Lobkowicz family because of debts.
 From 1580 to 1604, Dublovice was property of Jakub Krčín, then the village returned to the Lobkowicz family.

 Transport

-The I/18 road (the section from Příbram to Sedlčany) passes through the municipality.
+The I/18 road (the section from Příbram to Sedlčany) runs through the municipality.